git-wmeister/learn-DevTools/Vim/vim-cheatsheet.md

 For example, take `d2w`.
 It tells Vim to **d**elete **2** **w**ords.
 Try it!

-> Do you have a problem remembering all the motions?
+ Do you have a problem remembering all the motions?
 A great way to remember the different commands is to take advantage of mnemonics, as oftentimes the commands will be the first letter of a word which describes what they do:
->

 > - d for **d**elete
 > - f for **f**ind
 > - c for **c**hange
 > - t for un**T**il

 Mini-refresher: The **`d`** command

+> - d{motion} - delete text covered by motion
 > - d{motion} - delete text covered by motion
 > - d2w => deletes two words
 > - dt; => delete until ;
 > - d/hello => delete until hello

 ## Practice dd and D (Operator shorthand syntax)

 `dd` lets you delete a complete line of text.
 `D` is also really useful, it removes everything from the cursor until the end of the line (it is equivalent to `d$` but easier to type).

 ## The Dot Operator

 One of the most amazing operators in Vim is the dot operator or `.`.
 The dot operator allows you to **repeat your last change**.
 With one single keystroke `.` you can repeat a complete change that can be composed of as many keystrokes as you can imagine.

 ### Last Entry Point to Edit ####

 ### HERE to finish ###

 u               to Undo